BharathVishal/Text-File-Generator-Benchmark-for-Android/README.md

 <img src="Logo/Icon.png" width=23%>
 </h1>

 A text file generator and benchmark app for Android written in Kotlin.
-Generate random textfiles, benchmark the speed.
+Generate random textfiles and benchmark the speed.

 &nbsp;
 ### Usage:
 1. Open project and sync gradle.
 2. Modify the code to suit your needs.
 3. Watch out for more features.
+4. Files are generated under 'Internal Storage/FileBenchmark' folder.

 &nbsp;
 ### Features :
-- Use single or multiple async tasks to generate upto 50K .txt files
+- Use single or multiple async tasks to generate upto 50K text files.
-- Delete all the generated files
+- Delete the generated files
 - Shows time taken to generate the text files

 &nbsp;